 Laura Roe is the Video Editor for the teaser reel production.
 She was recommended by members of our production team.
 We believe Laura will take all the pieces we have brought together, and create a promotional tool that will attract major investors.
 Laura’s expertise and talent will unfold a magnificent, emotional journey, worthy of Sacajawea and the overall film production.

 Sarah Ortegon and Dennis Ambriz are the Voiceover Actors for the teaser reel.
-Sarah is also an Associate Producer and Dennis is an actor for the feature film.
 They have taken the words of the teaser script to transform the actions of Gia and Scott into a compelling and inspirationally dramatic experience for the audience.